-The authority has, as at 1st April 2021, 9 food premises on its database that are subject to programmed food hygiene interventions. seven are catering establishment with two being rated '5', three being rated '4', one rated '3', two new food business and one exempt business as it is a transporter.
-Of these 9, 4 are Band C, 1 is Band D, 2 are Band E and 2 are unrated.
+The authority has, as of 1st April 2023, 4 food premises located within the port on its database that are subject to programmed food hygiene interventions; three are catering establishments, one is a wet sales venue.
+Of the three operating two are rated '5', one is rated '4', and one rated '3'.
+Of these 4, 2 are Risk Band C, 1 is Risk Band D, 1 is a Risk Band E.